open-power/snap/hardware/README.md

     make config ACTION_ROOT=$DONUT_HARDWARE_ROOT/action_examples/memcopy

-If you call make w/o any targets then the environment is created and model build as well as an image build are kicked off.
+If you call make w/o any targets then the environment is created and a simulation model build as well as a card image build are kicked off.
 In order to build a model and an image including the memcopy action example call:

     make ACTION_ROOT=$DONUT_HARDWARE_ROOT/action_examples/memcopy